 Managing and Preventing Diabetes

 When it comes to Type 2 diabetes – the most common type – prevention and management are key.
 Diabetes can lead to serious health issues such as heart, vascular and kidney disease.
 Not only have rates of diabetes among adults in Oregon more than doubled in the past two decades, recent studies have also shown that a growing number of children are being diagnosed with diabetes, often due to rising obesity rates.
-According to the CDC, over 84 million are prediabetic, and 90 percent of cases go undiagnosed.

 It is important to make diabetes prevention a priority, especially if you are at increased risk (which could include being overweight or having a family history).
 For those who are prediabetic or have been diagnosed, it is never too late to proactively manage your diabetes.
 The good news is that lifestyle changes can help prevent and manage diabetes and reduce its impact on your health.